 There had been some question as to whether the Honor 8 would be receiving the Oreo update, after the company’s CEO also confirmed it would, a tweet from Honor India later said the Honor 8 will not receive the Oreo update “due to hardware and software limitations.”

-Thankfully, it seems that the Honor 8 will be receiving an update to Oreo, after an Oreo beta program rolled out on certain Chinese Honor 8 units.
+Thankfully, it seems that the Honor 8 will be receiving an update to Oreo after an Oreo beta program rolled out on certain Chinese Honor 8 units.
 Also included in that update were the Honor V8, Honor Note 8, and the Honor 6X.
 While this update has been long coming, expect the final version to rollout globally at some point soon.

 Historically, HTC has been one of the most conscientious original equipment manufacturers (OEMs) where updates are concerned.
 This year, however, things might be different.
 The HTC U11 was one of the first non-Google devices to upgrade to Android Oreo.
 The budget HTC U11 Life has received Oreo, the HTC 10 has recently been updated, and the HTC U11 Plus launched with the latest version.
 The last phone to be upgraded (that we currently know of), the U Ultra, received the update in early March.

 The unlocked version of the Huawei Mate 9 in the U.S. has received the Oreo update, and the update has begun for the international Huawei P10 models.
 Beyond these two devices, it’s unclear what other phones Huawei is planning to update.
 After a long period of rumors that Huawei would be updating the P9 and P9 Plus, we finally get the news that the Chinese Oreo beta program is launching on those phones, as well as the Huawei Mate 8.
+However, the status of that update has been thrown into doubt by a member of Huawei’s support team, who claimed that hardware limitations may freeze the possibility of an update.

 The Oreo updates come through EMUI 8, the company’s Android theme.
 Huawei’s current flagship, the Mate 10 and Mate 10 Pro launched with the Android 8.0 Oreo update.

-While the LG V30 and V30 Plus had previously started rollout of the Oreo update on T-Mobile, it seems that T-Mobile has had to pause the update due to issues that have arisen.
+While the LG V30 and V30 Plus had previously started the rollout of the Oreo update on T-Mobile, it seems that T-Mobile has had to pause the update due to issues that have arisen.
 Other carriers appear to have updated the LG V30 just fine.

 While Motorola isn’t quite as timely with its updates as it once was, the company is still pretty transparent about its plans and is one of the better manufacturers regarding new versions of Android.
 In September, Motorola announced which of its phones would get an upgrade to Android 8.0 Oreo.
 It didn’t commit to a timeline but said that device owners could expect new firmware “this fall.”

 Not every phone will make the jump, unfortunately.
 The Moto G4 won’t get Oreo, and neither will the Moto E4.
 Initially, Motorola refused to commit to updating the Moto G4 Plus — despite promising in the phone’s marketing materials an upgrade to Android Oreo.
+Thankfully for fans of the G-series, the G5S Plus is currently receiving tests for Oreo in certain countries.

 “It’s our general practice for the Moto G family to get one major OS upgrade per device, so it wasn’t originally planned for Android O,” a Motorola spokesperson said in a blog post.
 “But it’s important to us we keep our promises, so in addition to the N upgrade it has already received, we will be upgrading Moto G4 Plus to Android O. Because this is an unplanned upgrade, it will take some time to fit into our schedule, we’ll update our software upgrade page when we have more info.”